metalim/adventofcode.2018.go/README.md

 * ### Selectors can work with pointers to struct

+  Syntax is the same.
 Comes in handy for looped list operations in day 9:

   ```go
   type list struct {